observablehq/plot/README.md

 })
 ```

-TODO Introduce the concept of quantitative vs. ordinal vs. categorical data?

 Plot supports many scale types.
+Some scale types are for quantitative data — values that can be subtracted, such as temperature or time.
+Other scale types are for ordinal or categorical data — unquantifiable values that can only be ordered, such as t-shirt sizes, or values with no inherent order that can only be tested for equality, such as types of fruit.
+And some scale types are intended for specific visual encodings — for example, there are special scale types for position and color.

 You can set the scale type explicitly via the *scale*.**type** option, but typically the scale type is inferred automatically from the associated data: strings and booleans imply an ordinal scale; dates imply a UTC scale; anything else is linear.
+We recommend explicitly coercing types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
 Plot assumes that your data is consistently typed, so inference is based solely on the first non-null, non-undefined value.
-We recommend explicitly coercing types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
-Certain mark types also imply a scale type; for example, the [Plot.barY](#plotbarydata-options) mark implies that the *x* scale is a band scale.
+Certain mark types also imply a scale type; for example, the [Plot.barY](#plotbarydata-options) mark implies that the *x* scale is a *band* scale.

-The following numeric quantitative scale types are supported:
+For quantitative data (*i.e.* numbers), a *linear* scale is used by default, but an optional mathematical transform may be applied to the data by changing the scale type:

 * *linear* - a linear scale
 * *pow* - an exponential (power) scale